Nonparametric Bayes Modeling of Populations of Networks: Prior Specification and Properties

-\begin{lemma} Let $\Pi_{\pi}$ be the prior for the class-specific edge probability vectors induced by $\Pi_{Z}$, $\Pi_{X}$ and $\Pi_{\lambda}$ through (\ref{eq1.pi}), and denote with $R^0$ a value of $R$ for which Lemma \ref{theorem1} holds, when $p^0_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$ is factorized as in (\ref{eq1}) with $H^0$ components.
-Then, the following sufficient conditions imply (ii) in Theorem \ref{theorem3}:
+\begin{lemma} Let $\Pi_{\pi}$ be the prior for the component-specific edge probability vectors induced by $\Pi_{Z}$, $\Pi_{X}$ and $\Pi_{\lambda}$ through (\ref{eq1.pi}), and denote with $R^0$ a value of $R$ for which Lemma \ref{theorem1} holds, when $p^0_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$ is factorized as in (\ref{eq1}) with $H^0$ components.
+These sufficient conditions imply (ii) in Theorem \ref{theorem3}:

 (i) $R \ge R^0$ so that $R$ is an upper bound on $R^0$;

 (ii) $\Pi_{Z}$ has full $L_1$ support on $\Re^{V(V-1)/2}$;

 (iii) $\Pi_{X}$ has full $L_1$ support on the space of $V\times R$ real matrices $\Re^{V\times R}$;